Python Data API

 )

-For high-frequency publishing scenarios (e.g., backtesting), use async mode for 10-100x performance improvement:
+For high-frequency publishing scenarios (e.g., backtesting), the default async mode provides 10-100x performance improvement:

 import hiveq_data as hd